Appendix (anatomy): Uses

 The appendix can be used to construct an efferent urinary conduit, in an operation known as the Mitrofanoff procedure, in people with a neurogenic bladder.

 The appendix can also be used to access the colon in children with paralysed bowels or major sphincter dysfunction.
-The appendix is lifted from the abdomen and a catheter can be attached which allows the colon to be irrigated (via normal defecation).
+The appendix is lifted from the abdomen, and a catheter can be attached, which allows the colon to be irrigated (via normal defecation).

 History

-Charles Darwin suggested that the appendix was mainly used by earlier hominids for digesting fibrous vegetation, before evolving.
-The large cecum of some herbivorous animals, such as the horse, rodents or the koala, appears to support this hypothesis.
+Charles Darwin suggested that earlier hominids used the appendix mainly to digest fibrous vegetation, before evolving.
+The large cecum of some herbivorous animals, such as the horse, rodents, or the koala, appears to support this hypothesis.
 The koala's cecum enables it to host bacteria that specifically help to break down cellulose.
-Human ancestors may have also relied upon to digest a diet rich in foliage.
+Human ancestors may have also relied on it to digest a diet rich in foliage.

 As people shifted to eat more easily digested foods, the cecum became less necessary for digestion.
 Mutations that were previously deleterious lost their salience, which allowed them to survive.
-These alleles became more frequent and the cecum shrank.
+These alleles became more frequent, and the cecum shrank.
 After millions of years, the human cecum became the appendix.

 Dr. Heather F. Smith and colleagues stated:

 Recently ... improved understanding of gut immunity has merged with current thinking in biological and medical science, pointing to an apparent function of the mammalian cecal appendix as a safe-house for symbiotic gut microbes, preserving the flora during times of gastrointestinal infection in societies without modern medicine.
 This function is potentially a selective force for the evolution and maintenance of the appendix.